1952 24 Hours of Le Mans

 The 1952 24 Hours of Le Mans was the 20th Grand Prix of Endurance, and took place on 14–15 June 1952 at Circuit de la Sarthe.

 After 22 years away, Mercedes-Benz returned in triumph, scoring a 1–2 victory with their new gull-wing Mercedes-Benz W194 which was equipped with a 3.0L S6 engine that had less power than the road car sold two years later.

 Aston Martin, with their DB3, joined Ferrari, Jaguar, Mercedes-Benz, and Cunningham in the top-level sports prototype game, setting the stage for the rivalries that provided so much drama during the rest of the decade.

-This race was notable in that Pierre Levegh attempted to drive the entire 24 Hours by himself – and almost won.
+This race was notable in that Pierre Levegh attempted to drive the entire 24 Hours by himself.
 With just over an hour to go however, a connecting rod in the engine of Levegh's car broke, taking it out of the race.

 Regulations

 This year the Automobile Club de l'Ouest (ACO) decreed that mudguards now had to be integral with the bodywork, unlike the pre-war style of cycle-type mudguards.
-This meant cars had proper sports-car bodies and were not just modified grand prix cars.
+This meant cars had proper sports-car bodies and were not just modified Grand Prix cars.
 After ongoing issues with the fuel used in the race, the ACO's ‘ternary' fuel was made up of 75% petrol, 15% alcohol and 10% benzole.

 The minimum replenishment period for fuel, water and oil was extended from 25 laps to 28.
 The target average lap speeds (i.e. minimum distances per hour) for each class were also increased.

 Finally, after 19 runs of the event, the prize money (FF 1 500 000) for the race-winner was raised to make it the same as that for the Index of Performance winner – just reflecting the stature that the teams and spectators had always placed on the overall race win.